nl253/DataFrame/README.md

 ### Down-Casting

 You can also run `iris.downcast()` and let the library figure out the most efficient data type for each column so that data is not lost.
-This is especially useful after truncating (floats are converted to ints).
+This is especially useful after truncating (floats are converted to integers).

 Default: